josemarsilva/study-database/oracle/performance/README.md

 #### 5.5.a.
 Hints for Optimization Approaches and Goals

+* `ALL_ROWS`: The ALL_ROWS hint explicitly chooses the query optimization approach to optimize a statement block with a goal of best throughput (that is, minimum total resource consumption).
+* `FIRST_ROWS(n)`: The FIRST_ROWS(n) hint instructs Oracle to optimize an individual SQL statement for fast response, choosing the plan that returns the first n rows most efficiently.
+* `RULE`: The RULE hint disables the use of the query optimizer.
+This hint is unsupported and should not be used.

 #### 5.5.b.
 Hints for Access Paths

+* `FULL`: The FULL hint explicitly chooses a full table scan for the specified table.
+* `CLUSTER`: The CLUSTER hint explicitly chooses a cluster scan to access the specified table.
+It applies only to clustered objects.
+* `HASH`: The HASH hint explicitly chooses a hash scan to access the specified table.
+It applies only to tables stored in a cluster.
+* `INDEX`: The INDEX hint explicitly chooses an index scan for the specified table.
+You can use the INDEX hint for domain, B-tree, bitmap, and bitmap join indexes.
+However, Oracle recommends using INDEX_COMBINE rather than INDEX for the combination of multiple indexes, because it is a more versatile hint.
+* `NO_INDEX`: The NO_INDEX hint explicitly disallows a set of indexes for the specified table.
+* `INDEX_ASC`: The INDEX_ASC hint explicitly chooses an index scan for the specified table.
+If the statement uses an index range scan, then Oracle scans the index entries in ascending order of their indexed values.
+* `INDEX_COMBINE`: The INDEX_COMBINE hint explicitly chooses a bitmap access path for the table.
+If no indexes are given as arguments for the INDEX_COMBINE hint, then the optimizer uses whatever boolean combination of indexes has the best cost estimate for the table.
+If certain indexes are given as arguments, then the optimizer tries to use some boolean combination of those particular indexes.
+* `INDEX_JOIN`: The INDEX_JOIN hint explicitly instructs the optimizer to use an index join as an access path.
+For the hint to have a positive effect, a sufficiently small number of indexes must exist that contain all the columns required to resolve the query.
+* `INDEX_DESC`:
+* `INDEX_FFS`:
+* `NO_INDEX_FFS`:
+* `INDEX_SS`:
+* `INDEX_SS_ASC`:
+* `INDEX_SS_DESC`:
+* `NO_INDEX_SS`:

 #### 5.5.c.
 Hints for Query Transformations